 Criteria air pollutant emissions that would be generated during project construction were estimated in the MEB Project EIR based on the size (gross square feet) of the new building; land acreage that would be disturbed during construction of the new building and the filling of the storm water basins; and activities through the project site and in the construction staging area.
 The estimated emissions were substantially below the applicable San Joaquin Valley Air Pollution Control District (SJVAPCD) thresholds, and the impact was found to be less than significant.
-The area to be graded and filled is unchanged from before as is the staging area.
-Only the building size has increased by about 5 percent and the project impervious surfaces have increased by about 2.3 percent.
-Both increases are not large enough to substantially increase the criteria air pollutant emissions that would be generated during project construction and the air quality impact from project construction would remain less than significant.
+The area that was to be graded and filled is unchanged from before and instead will be graded to accommodate stormwater flows, reducing the area that would be filled.
+The staging area also remains unchanged.
+Only the building size has increased by about 2 percent for gross square footage and by about 4 percent for assignable square footage due to changes within the interior of the building.
+The project impervious surfaces have been reduced by about 15 percent.
+The increases in interior building space and reduction in impervious surfaces would not substantially increase the criteria air pollutant emissions that would be generated during project construction and the air quality impact from project construction would remain less than significant.

 The EIR analysis of criteria air pollutant emissions from building operations also found that the operational emissions would be low and would not exceed the applicable SJVAPCD thresholds; hence the operational impact would be less than significant.
-As noted, there would be no increase in project occupants and hence no increase in the estimated emissions from vehicle trips associated with the occupants.
+As noted, there would be no increase in project occupants and hence no increase in the estimated emissions from vehicle trips associated with the occupants from the previously analyzed project in the EIR.
 The small increase in building size would not substantially increase other operational emissions such that they would exceed the thresholds, and the air quality impact from revised Project operations would remain less than significant.